dw-liedji/windows_secrets_tricks/README.md

 and finally :
 Right click on the window title to access the ‘Properties’ dialogue box Once the properties dialogue box opens press OK (which saves the color change)

+## Solve sublime text 3 latextools error COULD NOT COMPILE!

+TraditionalBuilder: Invoking pdflatex...

+COULD NOT COMPILE!

+Attempted command:pdflatex -b -p --tex-option="--synctex=1" filename.tex
+Build engine: Traditional Builder

+### solution

+Do not open sublime text 3 using the "subl" command line command. use the "sublime_text" command instead or open sublime text 3 from menu icon and everything will compile now correctly.

+That's.